ronaldvz/ronaldvz.github.com/_posts/2017-12-31-new-years-resolutions.md

 - Run a half marathon (and no, I will never do a whole marathon)

 Two years back I was on a holiday and played a game of tennis with my parents and brother.
 I hadn't done that for years; I stopped playing tennis years ago when I moved out and started studying.
 This one game of tennis on a heated hardcore lawn on Lanzarote triggered me to rethink my stance on tennis.
 Shortly after I decided to get back into it, but the club I wanted to get into had a member-stop.
 Now, 1,5 years later, I am on the top of the waiting-list and can join in from april 2018.
 So, in april I want to start playing tennis again.

+So, that's about it.
+Let's see what I will accomplish this coming year!

+To conclude: happy new year!